tidyquant-LTD/driving_behaviour_prediction_model/README.md

 <li>polyorder-accelerometer - parameter for filtering accelerometer values.
 <li>window-length-gyroscope - parameter for filtering gyroscope values.
 <li>polyorder-gyroscope - parameter for filtering gyroscope values.
+<li>gyroscope-feature - parameter to show using of gyroscope data as features.

 ##### Note that default filtering parameters are relevant if you use models which were trained as described in the [first statement](#1-if-you-dont-have-trained-models-to-make-prediction-you-have-to-follow-next-points).
 If you use your model trained with other filtering parameters you have to set the argument values when you run the script.